yao-matrix/hf-diffusers-sd-finetuning/README.md

 ## cluster setup (only for IDC (Intel Dev Cloud))
 ### enable passwordless SSH
-For example, you have 4 nodes in devloud as below:
+For example, if you have 4 nodes in devloud as below:
 - devcloud@192.168.20.2
 - devcloud@192.168.21.2
 - devcloud@192.168.22.2